learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ![add remote repo](https://curriculum-content.s3.amazonaws.com/github-pages-lesson/github-pages-add-remote-repository.png)

-Notice that some of the commands in shown here have information unique to the repository and GitHub user.
+Notice that some of the commands shown here have information unique to the repository and GitHub user.
 Your commands will differ slightly from the examples because of this.

 All the commands we need to get set up are provided here.
-You can choose to copy and these commands from GitHub one at a time or copy and paste them all at once.
+You can choose to copy and paste these commands from GitHub one at a time or copy and paste them all at once.
 We recommend you take a moment to review what each command does:

 1) `echo "# example-repository" >> README.md` creates a `README.md` file and
    adds some markdown.